In this article we will show you how you can add a modern Preloader to your SharePoint sites. This will improve the user experience significantly.

 TABLE OF CONTENTS

 - Part 1: Building Your Custom Preloader

 - Part 2: Add Preloader Code to Master Page

 Editing master page is required if you want to add the best pre-loading experience.
 The following features are required to edit the master page of the site and site collection:

 - Navigate to Settings > Site Settings of the Parent Site.

-- Under Site Collection Administration click on the Site collection features link.
+- Under the Site Collection Administration category open the Site collection features link.

 - Enable the SharePoint Server Publishing Infrastructure feature by clicking the Activate button.